Who We Are

 Virginia's Department of Motor Vehicles (DMV) serves a customer base of approximately 6.2 million licensed drivers and ID card holders with over 7.8 million registered vehicles.
 DMV has more daily face-to-face contact with Virginia's citizens than any other state agency.
 DMV also serves a wide array of businesses, including dealers, fuels tax customers, rental companies, driving schools, other state agencies, local governments and non-profit organizations.

-Through our headquarters in Richmond, DMV operates 75 customer service centers, five mobile customer service centers, 57 DMV Selects, 13 permanent motor carrier service centers (weigh stations), 12 mobile weigh crews, three telephone call centers, automated telephone service, two DMV Connect teams, two mobile apps, and a website that offers more than 30 transactions.
+Through our headquarters in Richmond, DMV operates 75 customer service centers, five mobile customer service centers, 53 DMV Select offices, 13 permanent motor carrier service centers (weigh stations), 13 mobile weigh crews, a virtual customer contact center, automated telephone service, five DMV Connect teams, and a website that offers more than 40 transactions.

 What We Do

-During the 2013 fiscal year, DMV collected $2.2 billion in revenue for Virginia's transportation programs.
-The current operating budget is $214.7 million.
+During the 2016 fiscal year, DMV collected $2.6 billion in revenue for Virginia's transportation programs.
+The agency’s FY16 operating budget was $237.3 million.

 The agency also provides a convenient portal for citizens to access other state agency services.